BaronYSYong/ros-basic-tutorial/README.md

 $ cd ~/catkin_ws
 $ catkin_make
 ```
-After the workspace has been built it has created a similar structure in the devel subfolder as you usually find under /opt/ros/$ROSDISTRO_NAME. <br>
+After the workspace has been built it has created a similar structure in the devel subfolder as you usually find under /opt/ros/$ROSDISTRO_NAME. <br />

 To add the workspace to your ROS environment you need to source the generated setup file
 ```